Help us improve your experience.

 1. Start the shell.

-2. Use the sysctl security.mac.veriexec.state command.
+2. Use the sysctl security.mac.veriexec.state command for Junos OS Release 15.1 and Later

 If veriexec is enforced, the output is security.mac.veriexec.state: loaded active enforce.
 If veriexec is not enforced, the output is security.mac.veriexec.state: loaded active.